-Compensation levels for administrative positions below the level of Vice President are determined based on consideration of nine common factors in the application of the University's job evaluation plan [AIKEN].
-Compensation for positions within the leadership and SAM groups are determined based upon the Hay methodology of job evaluation.
-In these cases, positions are assessed and assigned a rating outcome, resulting in a total number of points for a position with an associated salary band, the intention being that broader, more difficult positions will achieve higher ratings and therefore be slotted higher in terms of salary banding.
+Compensation levels for administrative positions below the level of Vice President are determined based on consideration of the University's job evaluation plans, AIKEN and Hay methodology.
+Positions are assessed and assigned a rating outcome, resulting in a total number of points for a position with an associated salary band, the intention being that broader, more difficult positions will achieve higher ratings and therefore be slotted higher in terms of salary banding.
 Once banded, compensation and employee progress through these bands or salary levels are a separate process.